davionic/BreweryFinder/README.md

 # BreweryFinder

-ASP.NET MVC site using a SQL database, session, and razer pages.
+ASP.NET MVC site using a SQL database, session, and razor pages.

 A beer reviewing site where brewers can create an account and list their beers to be reviewed.
 Users can post reviews for their beers for each different brewery.